Weslley-Stein/Weslley-Stein/README.md

-### Hi, my name is Weslley and I'm a DevOps Engineering Student
+### Hi, my name is Weslley and I'm a Backend Engineering Student

 - 🔭 Currently wanting a intership
 - 🌱 Currently studying Linux and Python